 The quickest way to exacerbate stress is to isolate yourself.
 Make sure you’re regularly checking in with other people so you can keep your emotional well-being intact.

 This could mean having consistent counseling sessions, meeting up with friends, and spending time with other people you feel comfortable with.
 Talking to people you trust about your problems can help you to work through difficult issues and release pent-up tension.
+They could be your friends, they also could be therapists.
+It really makes sense that you seek online therapy during this pandemic to solve your mental health issues and get timely support according to Sean Newton, a senior health & fitness writer.

 4. Recognize When It’s Time to Take a Break